fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 - Saves exported models in a structured folder hierarchy based on workspace and dataset names.
 - Leverages Tabular Editor 2 and C# to extract the metadata and output within an Excel File.
 - All backups are saved with the following format: Workspace Name ~ Model Name.
 - You must have edit rights on the related model.
-Works with all Pro, Premium Capacity, Fabric Capacity workspaces.
+Works with all Pro, Premium-Per-User, Premium, and Fabric Capacity workspaces.
 Both XMLA and non-XMLA models.
 'My Workspace' not included.
 <img width="695" alt="image" src="https://github.com/user-attachments/assets/c3e021b8-6dfe-40c9-bfa5-b9d4471a8fa3">